DeepFinder Performance Benchmark

 3. The cap exists for adversarial cases, not the average case.
 A hyper-connected hub contact (think a hiring-manager with hundreds of overlaps) would push the recursive frontier to thousands without the cap.
 Our synthetic doesn't generate those, so we don't see the cap save us — but it's correct insurance.

-limit sweep (depths 3 and 4, 200 iterations each)
+max_paths sweep (depths 3 and 4, 200 iterations each)

-DEFAULT_LIMIT clips paths returned to the API caller.
+The public max_paths param (backed by the DEFAULT_LIMIT constant) clips paths returned to the API caller.
 We tested 50, 100, 200, 500.

-depthlimitnp50p95p99mean pathstruncated
+depthmax_pathsnp50p95p99mean pathstruncated

 3502003.9615.020.642.767.5%